impress-dev/userauth/README.md

 1. Add and commit the submodule updates to your git project
 2. Enjoy the update

+## Wappler environment variable overrides

+### End points
+USERAUTH_DATABASE_RESET_API - endpoint that is called for a database reset USERAUTH_LOGIN_API - endpoint that is called for login USERAUTH_REGISTER_API - endpoint that is called for registration USERAUTH_PASSWORD_CHANGE_API - endpoint that is called for a password change USERAUTH_PASSWORD_RESET_REQUEST_API - endpoint that is called for a password reset request USERAUTH_PASSWORD_RESET_API - endpoint that is called to reset a password

+### Messages
+USERAUTH_LOGIN_MESSAGE - message content shown on login page
+USERAUTH_REGISTER_MESSAGE - message content shown on registration page
+USERAUTH_PASSWORD_CHANGE_MESSAGE - message content shown on password change page
+USERAUTH_PASSWORD_RESET_REQUEST_MESSAGE - message content shown on password reset request page
+USERAUTH_PASSWORD_RESET_MESSAGE - message content shown on password reset page

+### Page redirects
+USERAUTH_LOGIN_SUCCESS_PAGE - page/URL that is redirected to after a successful login

+### Recaptcha keys - recaptcha box is shown only when both are present
+RECAPTCHA_SECRET_KEY - optional recaptcha secret key
+RECAPTCHA_SITE_KEY - optional recaptcha site key

+### Email (SMTP) provider - email is sent only when all are present
+EMAIL_SENDER - value in the From: field of the email EMAIL_SMTP_USER - username of SMTP account EMAIL_SMTP_PASSWORD - password of SMTP account EMAIL_SMTP_HOST - host of SMTP account
+EMAIL_SMTP_PORT - port of SMTP account

 ## Updates
-2023-04-01 - Add USERAUTH_LOGIN_SUCCESS_PAGE env var for optional redirect target after login
+2023-04-01 - Insert environment variable override documentation 2023-04-01 - Add USERAUTH_LOGIN_SUCCESS_PAGE env var for optional redirect target after login
 2023-03-30 - Fix typo in conditional logic for USERAUTH_PASSWORD_CHANGE_API env var override
 2023-03-30 - Switch password change/reset to use Library modules